kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I'm terrified, however, and desperate for someone to accompany me to the police in Madrid and help me move my belongings from Dénia, but I struggle to ask people for help, for obvious reasons.
 - [After Nicos says he'll help me then ghosts me](../2024/december.md#my-belgian-friend-says-he-will-help-me), Paul seems like a good option.
 - Nicolas made a huge fuss of being concerned about me.
-- He's the man [I visited during EthCC](../2024/july.md#meeting-my-belgian-friend), a family friend of my dad, in fact, who incidentally became ridiculously jealous about my mother and his father.
+- He's the man [I visited during EthCC](../2024/july.md#meeting-my-belgian-friend), a family friend of my dad, in fact, who incidentally became ridiculously jealous about my mother and his father on an occasion they visited.
 - I wonder about that now.
-- When I message him asking if he's coming like he said he would be, he says something about having to take his children to school.
+- When I message a few days later him asking if he's coming like he said he would be, he says something vague about having to take his children to school.
 - Is he a criminal-porn subscriber too?
 - It would not surprise me.

 !!! danger "Asking for help"
     - When a sexual abuse victim asks for help they are typically ignored, fastidiously disbelieved, sometimes even attacked, rarely heard.
-    - Before it became obvious to me that I had been mass-targeted by British and Spanish criminal gangs for decades, I used to think that Hazel had tried to poison me back in 2007 as an attack on a similarly sexually abused person and I told people I had been attacked by someone for that reason -  without telling anyone the fuller story.
+    - Before it became obvious to me that I had been mass-targeted by British and Spanish criminal gangs for decades, I used to think that Hazel had tried to poison me back in 2007 as an attack on a similarly sexually abused person and I told people I had been physically attacked by someone for that reason -  without telling anyone the fuller story.
     - This was how I understood what had happened to me at her hands in 2007; criminal psychopathy triggered by someone reminding her of her own experience of sexual abuse.
     - It gets to the stage you realize you have to do everything for yourself.
     - It's exhausting, but can you imagine how exhausted I am, the most sedated-and-raped woman that ever walked the planet?